sap-tutorials/developer-advocates/tutorials/devtoberfest2025-abap-week3-session-validation/devtoberfest2025-abap-week3-session-validation.md

 parser: v2
 ---

-# 🟢 (TODO) Devtoberfest 2025 - Week 3 - ABAP sessions
+# 🟢 Devtoberfest 2025 - Week 3 - ABAP sessions

 <!-- description --> We appreciate you coming to our Devtoberfest session(s), and this tutorial will allow you to get credit for attending.